 As an initiative to further reduce the weight of PET bottles, we utilized a technology to prevent bottles from deforming by injecting nitrogen and pressurizing the bottle.
 In 2020, we successfully developed world's lightest 15g PET bottle in the heat‐resistant filling container category that also pursued functionality, versatility and design and introduced it to Suntory PepsiCo Beverage (Thailand) and Suntory Garuda Beverage in Indonesia.
 We plan to introduce it to Suntory PepsiCo Vietnam in Vietnam in the future.

-Beam Suntory has introduced its own PET bottle manufacturing technology from 2017 for 1.75L large size spirits.
-This technology enabled weight reduction of bottles by 14%.
-In addition, this reduction in weight also greatly improved efficiency of transport by switching from transporting bottles to preforms, contributing to the reduction of environmental impact.
+Beam Suntory has been introducing its first bottle self-brewing technology for 1.75L spirits since 2017.
+This self-manufacturing process has enabled weight reduction of bottles by 14%.
+In addition, reduction in weight and transporting preforms instead of bottles have greatly improved efficiency in transport, contributing to the reduction of environmental impact.

 Recycle: Recycling Plastic Bottles

-Recycle PET Bottles for Horizontal Recycling of PET Resin in Japan
+PET Resin Horizontal Recycling through PET Bottle Recycle in Japan

 In 2011, Suntory Beverage & Food Ltd. partnered with Kyoei Sangyo Co., Ltd. to develop the Japanese beverage industry’s first B-to-B*1 mechanical recycling system*2 for PET bottles.

 Reused PET resin was 50% at the time of introduction but after confirming that stable supply was possible after about a year of operation, we increased the percentage of reused PET resin to 100%.
-This realized manufacturing of reused PET bottle that reduce CO2 emission (including CO2 emission from manufacturing PET resin) by 83%*3 compared to bottles made by 100% oil based materials.
 This PET bottle using 100% reused PET resin is used for many products including 2L Suntory Oolong Tea and Iyemon.